Can you solve these Winter Olympics-themed maths puzzles?

 Each jump is awarded points based on two factors: the distance jumped, and the jumper’s style.

 Here is the recipe (we've simplified it a bit for this puzzle!):

-A group of judges also awards up to 60 points for style – how well the jumper flies and lands.
+3. Add on the style score - a score of up to 60 points for how well the jumper flies and lands.

-For example, to work out the score for a ski jumper who jumped 95 metres with enough grace to pick up 40 style points, you would calculate:
+For example, to work out the score for a ski jumper who jumped 95 metres with enough grace to pick up 40 style points, you would:

 … so the jump would be worth 110 points.

 Similarly, a jumper who manages 80 metres with 25 style points would score 65 points altogether.

 Bronze Medal Puzzle: Albert the Albatross (of Albania) jumps exactly 90 metres and scores a perfect 60 for style.
 How many points does he earn?